setting up the star tracker

 Two Alignment Tricks That Help

-Another trick is to set up the time and position before I go out.
-I do as much of that as I can, and then do my best to not jostle the tracker on the way out to the shoot location.
-That way, there is less fumbling in the dark, and especially, the cold.
+2. The other trick is to set up the time and position before going out.
+Do as much of that as possible, and then don’t jostle the tracker on the way to the shoot location.
+That way, there’s less fumbling in the cold and dark.

 Finding Northern and Southern Alignment

 If you are in the northern hemisphere, alignment usually starts with Polaris, the North Star.
 Polaris sits nearly stationary in the northern sky.
-It is near the end of the Little Dipper (Ursa Minor) and off the pointer stars of the Big Dipper (Ursa Major).
-Once you learn where to look (north of course), especially off the end of the Big Dipper, it becomes easy to find.
+It is near the end of the Little Dipper (Ursa Minor) and off the two cup-end stars of the Big Dipper (Ursa Major).
+Once you learn where to look (north of course), it becomes easy to find.

 polar-scope-northern-hemisphere